Search for Important Questions

 1. In the light of the statement 'The Rule of Law permeates the entire fabric of Indian constitution and forms its basic feature', discuss the contents and importance of the Rule of Law in the study of administrative law.

-2. Discuss the principle 'No one should be condemned unheard' with the help of decided cases.
+3. Discuss critically the tortious liability of State with the help of decided cases.

 3. What do you understand by judicial functions?
 Discuss in detail.